Tre Sullivan: Professional career

 Sullivan signed with the Philadelphia Eagles as an undrafted free agent on May 11, 2017.
-He was waived/injured by the Eagles on September 2, 2017 and placed on injured reserve.
-He was released on September 8, 2017.
-On November 7, 2017 Sullivan was re-signed to the Eagles’ practice squad.
+He was waived/injured by the Eagles on September 2, and placed on injured reserve.
+Sullivan was released by Philadelphia on September 8.
+On November 7, Sullivan was re-signed to the Eagles' practice squad.
 He was on the practice squad when the Eagles defeated the New England Patriots in Super Bowl LII.
-He signed a reserve/future contract with the Eagles on February 7, 2018.

-Sullivan made the Eagles initial 53-man roster, and appeared in his first career NFL game during the season opening 18–12 victory over the Atlanta Falcons on September 6, 2018.
-He was released the next day after a crucial special teams mistake and re-signed to the practice squad.
-He was promoted back to the active roster on October 10.
-He was waived on August 28, 2019.
+Sullivan signed a reserve/future contract with the Eagles on February 7, 2018.
+Sullivan made the Eagles' initial 53-man roster, and appeared in his first career NFL game during the season opening 18–12 victory over the Atlanta Falcons on September 6.
+He was released the next day after a crucial special teams mistake, and was subsequently re-signed to the practice squad.
+Sullivan was promoted back to the active roster on October 10.
+He was waived by Philadelphia on August 28, 2019.

 On October 16, 2019, Sullivan was selected by the DC Defenders with the 23rd overall pick in Phase 5 of the 2020 XFL draft.